Partners of The Guild

 The John Ruskin Prize

-Still a relatively new award, The John Ruskin Prize has gained a reputation as one of the most exciting and challenging multi-disciplinary art prizes in the UK.
-Inaugurated in 2012, The Guild of St. George renewed its links with The Big Draw (formerly The Campaign for Drawing) to inaugurate The John Ruskin Prize - open to all artists over 18 working in the UK.
+The John Ruskin Prize has gained a reputation as one of the most exciting and challenging multi-disciplinary art prizes in the UK.
+Inaugurated in 2012, The Guild of St. George renewed its links with The Big Draw (formerly The Campaign for Drawing) to inaugurate The John Ruskin Prize - open to all artists over 18 working in the UK, and since 2023, around the world.
 The Prize allows us to promote and give exposure to the work of emerging artists using a wide range of media and techniques.
-The Prize’s emphasis on observation reflects John Ruskin’s belief that drawing (in its widest possible definition) helps us to see the world more clearly.
+The Prize’s emphasis on close observation reflects John Ruskin’s belief that drawing (in its widest possible definition) helps us to see the world more clearly.